OpenDataDSL/website/src/pages/fusion.md

 ### Why Energy & Commodity Teams Choose Fusion

-**⚡ Domain Expertise Built In**
+* **Domain Expertise Built In**
-Fusion understands forward curves, basis differentials, settlement conventions, and energy market structures.
+> Fusion understands forward curves, basis differentials, settlement conventions, and energy market structures.
 No time wasted explaining industry basics.

-**🧠 Intelligent Expert Routing**
+* **Intelligent Expert Routing**
-Every question automatically goes to the right specialist.
+> Every question automatically goes to the right specialist.
 Code questions to the Code Assistant.
 Curve modeling to the Curve Assistant.
 Your proprietary workflows to your custom assistants.
 Full conversation context maintained throughout.

-**🎯 Customizable for Your Operations**
+* **Customizable for Your Operations**
-Extend Fusion with custom assistants trained on your specific processes.
+> Extend Fusion with custom assistants trained on your specific processes.
 Connect to your internal systems.
 Deploy your institutional knowledge as AI capabilities.

-**🔄 Seamless System Integration**
+* **Seamless System Integration**
-Connect OpenDataDSL with ETRM systems, risk platforms, trading systems, and regulatory reporting tools.
+> Connect OpenDataDSL with ETRM systems, risk platforms, trading systems, and regulatory reporting tools.
 Fusion knows the integration patterns that work.

-**📊 Market-Ready Analytics**
+* **Market-Ready Analytics**
-From volatility analysis to seasonal decomposition, Fusion helps you extract insights from your timeseries data quickly and accurately.
+> From volatility analysis to seasonal decomposition, Fusion helps you extract insights from your timeseries data quickly and accurately.

-**🛡️ Production-Grade Output**
+* **Production-Grade Output**
-Every code suggestion includes error handling, logging, and follows OpenDataDSL best practices.
+> Every code suggestion includes error handling, logging, and follows OpenDataDSL best practices.
 Deploy with confidence.

-**📚 Institutional Knowledge Capture**
+* **Institutional Knowledge Capture**
-Reduce key-person dependency.
+> Reduce key-person dependency.
 Fusion helps document processes, explain complex logic, and accelerate knowledge transfer across your team.
 Custom assistants preserve and scale your proprietary expertise.

-**🚀 Rapid Prototyping**
+* **Rapid Prototyping**
-Test new ideas quickly.
+> Test new ideas quickly.
 Build proof-of-concept curves, integrations, and analytics in hours instead of weeks.

 ---